 There is no one size fits all solution for these pages, simply because what you have to offer will be quite different from what another company has to offer.

-The first example here is from a solar energy company.
-Their site is for lead generation: they don’t do e-commerce, and they want people to call them.
-They are essentially a service, even though they deal in a physical product, because they normally do the design and installation rather than just selling photovoltaic cells.
+The first example here is from a day spa.
+Their site is for lead generation and for e-commerce.
+Their services are the most important offering, even though they deal in physical products, because they focus on cosmetic procedures and consultation rather than just selling skincare products.

-They describe the various options they can provide for residential and commercial customers in quite a bit of detail, because their customers often have no idea what the options are and only the vaguest ideas about the product.
+They describe the various options they can provide in quite a bit of detail, because their customers often want more information, and because this demonstrates their expertise.

 Some visitors don’t want to read all this and don’t need so much information.
-Don’t let that scare you — those visitors won’t come to this page.
-They will see the basic message on the home page and contact the company from there.
+Don’t let that scare you — those visitors won’t click through to the additional pages.
+They will see the basic message on the services page and contact the company from there.
 The detail pages are for the people who want more detail.
 Give it to them.

 There are some common problems we see with goods and services pages: